kallisons/MicrobeReminModel_v1.0/README.md

     sh RunModel_BATS_MRM1D.sh

-MRM1D is set to run for 15 days for the tests of the model output to decrease the time required to perform functionality tests.
-The model needs to be run for 180 days to reach steady state.
+**Important Note:**  MRM1D is set to run for 15 days for the tests of the model output to decrease the time required to perform functionality tests.
+The model needs to be run for at least 180 days to reach steady state.
 The number of time intervals can be changed in the PRINT FINAL OUTPUT TO FILES section towards the bottom of the MRM1D_v1.0.F90 file.

 ----------------------------
 Test model output
 ----------------------------
 Compare example model output created using the commands above to a set of test files to make sure the results are the same.

 **0-dimensional configuration:**